Lords of Darkness: Advanced Dungeons & Dragons 1st edition

 The book features a two-page introduction by Ed Greenwood.
 It explains that, while the book is set in the Forgotten Realms setting, it can be used in different fantasy campaign settings.
 The introduction gives details on undead in the Forgotten Realms, advice for a Dungeon Master (DM) to use undead in a campaign, alternatives to some of the more deadly powers of the undead, and information on non-evil types of undead.

 "Tales From Beyond the Grave" (pages 4–75) presents ten complete adventure scenarios, each one highlighting a "classic" undead type, with the challenges increasing from one scenario to the next.
 Creature notes accompany each adventure.
 The scenarios are from five to nine pages each, and include the following: "Skeletons", by Deborah Christian; "Zombies", by Michael Stackpole; "Ghouls and Ghasts", by Jennell Jaquays; "The Tombs of Deckon Thar", by Steve Perrin; "Shadows", by Christian; "Mummies", by Jaquays; "Vampires", by Vince Garcia and Jean Rabe; "Ghosts", by Garcia; "Oriental Spectres", by Christian; and "The Dread Lair of Alokkair", by Greenwood.

 "The Night Gallery" (pages 75–84) details the main character or creature of each adventure and can be used to plan a series of encounters.
 "A Mundane Guide to Wards", by Greenwood (pages 85–91), explores the magic and lore of dealing with undead.
 "The Lords of Darkness", by Greenwood (pages 92–96), presents new spells for necromancers.

 Cover art for Lords of Darkness was done by Jeff Easley and interior art by Karl Waller, and the book was published by TSR in 1988 as a ninety-six page book.
 Editing was by Scott Martin Bowles, and cartography by Dave LaForce.
 This supplement was perfect bound, and released for the first edition of Advanced Dungeons & Dragons with product code TSR 9240.

 Dungeons & Dragons 3rd edition

 The second Lords of Darkness was released for the third edition of Dungeons & Dragons.
-The book was published in 2001, and was written by Jason Carl and Sean K. Reynolds.
+The book was published in November 2001, and was written by Jason Carl and Sean K. Reynolds.
 Cover art was by Mark Zug, with interior art by Adam Rex, Anthony Francisco, Matt Cavotta, Carl Critchlow, Michael Dubisch, Mike Dutton, Raven Mimura, Puddnhead, Stephanie Pui-Mun Law, Richard Sardinha, and Kalman Andrasofszky.

 The 192 page accessory details twenty-eight villainous groups, contains maps of evil strongholds, and includes new spells, feats, and magic items.
 The book presents five prestige classes: Darkmask, Entropist, Spur Lord, Thayan Knight, and Zhentarim Skymage.
 Monsters such as the Daemonfey appear in this book.